rivet-lang/rive/docs/02_functions.md

 Functions contain a series of arguments, a return type, and a body with multiple statements.

-The way to declare fntions in Rivet is as follows:
+The way to declare functions in Rivet is as follows:

 ```rust
 fn <name>(<args>) [return_type] {